 - a) The pitcher must immediately deliver the ball to the batter upon making any motion to pitch. - b) The pitcher must only make one revolution on the windmill pitch.
-However, the pitcher may drop the pitching arm to the side and rear before starting the windmill motion.
-This allows the arm to legally pass the hip twice. - c) The delivery must be an underhand motion, with the hand below the hip, the wrist not further from the body than the elbow and with no stop or reversal of the forward motion. - d) The release of the ball and follow through of the hand and wrist must be forward and past the straight line of the body. - e) In the act of delivering the ball, the pitcher may take one step with the stepping (non-pivot foot) simultaneously with the release of the ball.
-The step must be forward toward the batter and within the 61.0 cm (24 in) length of the pitcher's plate.
-It is not a step if the pitcher slides either foot across the pitcher's plate, provided contact is maintained with the plate, and there is no movement backward off the plate. - f) The pivot foot must remain in contact with the pitcher's plate or push off and drag away from the pitcher's plate or be airborne prior to the stepping (non-pivot) foot touching the ground.
+The pitcher may drop their pitching arm to the side and rear before starting the windmill or slingshot motion.
+The pitching arm may pass the hip twice on the windmill pitch, but only once on a slingshot pitch. - c) The delivery must be an underhand motion with the hand below the hip, the wrist not further from the body than the elbow and with no stop or reversal of the forward motion. - d) The release of the ball and follow through of the hand and wrist must be forward and past the straight line of the body. - e) In the act of delivering the ball, the pitcher may take one step with the stepping (non-pivot) foot simultaneously with the release of the ball.
+The step must be forward toward the batter and within the 61.0 cm.
+(24 in.) length of the pitcher's plate.
+It is not a step if the pitcher slides either foot across the pitcher's plate, provided contact is maintained with the plate and there is no movement backward off the plate. - f) The pivot foot must remain in contact with the pitcher's plate, push off and drag away from the pitcher's plate or be airborne prior to the stepping (non-pivot) foot touching the ground.
 The pitcher may leap from the pitcher's plate, land and with a continuous motion deliver the ball to the batter.
-The pivot foot may follow through with the pitcher's continuous action. - g) All movement of the pitching arm must be continuous as the pitcher steps or pushes or leaps from the pitcher's plate. - h) The pitcher's push off to drag, leap or hop must start from the pitcher's plate.
-The pitcher must not crow hop or push off from any place other than the pitcher's plate.
+The pivot foot may follow through with the pitcher's continuous action.

-- i) The pitcher's arm on the release of the ball may follow through, provided the wind-up does not continue. - j) The pitcher must deliver the ball to the batter so as not to deliberately drop, roll or bounce the ball to prevent the batter from hitting it. - k) The pitcher has twenty (20) seconds to release the next pitch after receiving the ball or after the Umpire indicates "play".
+- g) All movement of the pitching arm must be continuous as the pitcher steps or pushes or leaps from the pitcher's plate. - h) The pitcher's push off to drag, leap or hop must start from the pitcher's plate.
+The pitcher must not crow hop or push off from any place other than the pitcher's plate. - i) The pitcher's arm on the release of the ball may follow through, provided the wind-up does not continue. - j) The pitcher must deliver the ball to the batter so as not to deliberately drop, roll or bounce the ball to prevent the batter from hitting it. - k) The pitcher has twenty (20) seconds to release the next pitch after receiving the ball or after the Umpire indicates "PLAY BALL".